 registry-bootstrap.properties should look something like this:

-When Mule starts, it will discover this bootstrap file before loading any configuration and will install any objects listed in the file into the local registry.
+When Mule starts, it discovers this bootstrap file before loading any configuration and installs any objects listed in the file into the local registry.
 For more information, see Bootstrapping the Registry.

 To create an HTML message that includes the

-transactionId from the message header, you would extend
+transactionId from the message header, you can extend

 AbstractMessageTransformer and write the

 transform() method as follows:

 You can find examples in the Library.
 The following example is for a custom transformer called

 StringToNameString, which wraps Java string in a custom class called

 The transformer is then configured as follows: